-2020 2 019

-(In thou ısands)

-Balance as of January 1 \$ 4,733 \$ 4,637

-Additions for tax positions related to current years - -

-Additions (deductions) for tax positions related to prior years (2,434) 96

-Deductions for tax positions as a result of tax settlements

-Balance as of December 31 \$ 2,299 \$ 4,733

-The nature of the uncertainties pertaining to the Company's income taxes is primarily due to various state income tax positions that affect the amount of state NOLs available to be applied to reduce future state income tax liabilities.
-The unrecognized tax benefits liability accrued on our balance sheet decreased by approximately \$2.4 million and increased by \$96,000 during the years ended December 31, 2020 and December 31, 2019, respectively, primarily as a result of state NOL utilizations and expirations, and applicable tax rate changes.
-As of December 31, 2020, the Company had unrecognized tax benefits of approximately \$1.8 million, which if recognized, would impact the effective tax rate.
+2021 (In tho usand 2020 s) Balance as of January 1 \$ 2,299 \$ 4,733 Additions for tax positions related to current years Additions (deductions) for tax positions related to prior years 8 (2,434) Deductions for tax positions as a result of the lapse of applicable statutes of limitation (992) Balance as of December 31 \$ 1,315 \$ 2,299 unrecognized tax benefits liability accrued on our balance sheet decreased by approximately \$1.0 million and decreased by approximately \$2.4 million during the years ended December 31, 2021 and December 31, 2020, respectively, primarily as a result of state NOL utilizations and expirations, and applicable tax rate changes.
+As of December 31, 2021, the Company had unrecognized tax benefits of approximately \$1.3 million, which if recognized, would impact the effective tax rate.